Kelmatou/iOSTools/README.md

    must target iOS device or at least generic iOS device)

   iOSTools can now be used everywhere in your project's target.
-  Documentation is not yet finished but you can find it in [Wiki](https://github.com/Kelmatou/iOSTools/wiki)
+  Documentation can be found in [Wiki](https://github.com/Kelmatou/iOSTools/wiki)

 ## :construction: Build Framework :construction: